 Weapon and Armour Proficiency: Wild mages are familiar with simple weapons and any two other groups.
 They are proficient in light armor and carry no penalty or arcane spell failure chance when wearing any armour in the light category as their somatic components are generally simple (similar to those of a bard).

-Bonus starting feat: Wild magi get one extra feat at first level, which can be either a metamagic or item creation feat.
+Bonus starting feat: Wild magi get one extra feat at first level.

-Attuned to Magic (Ex): Wild magi add their Constitution modifier to all Caster level checks to overcome SR and to all Spellcraft checks.
+Attuned to Magic (Ex): Wild magi add their Constitution modifier to all Caster level checks to overcome SR and to all Spellcraft checks made when casting spells.